 Vitamins for growth

 Your cat needs vitamins for all sorts of important bodily functions.
-They help her vision, bone growth and metabolism – in fact, almost every part of your cat’s body needs vitamins for one reason or another.
+They help their vision, bone growth and metabolism – in fact, almost every part of your cat’s body needs vitamins for one reason or another.
 And each vitamin has its own role to play.
-For example, if your cat cuts her paw, one vitamin will help stop the bleeding, while another will help repair the skin.
+For example, if your cat cuts their paw, one vitamin will help stop the bleeding, while another will help repair the skin.

 Cat foods containing liver, kidneys, yeast and grains are all good sources of vitamins.
 All the vitamins your cat needs, in exactly the right amounts, can be found in Whiskas® Adult food.

 A good supply of minerals will make sure your cat has strong teeth and bones, and keep their metabolism working efficiently.
 Make sure they don't overdo it though – too many minerals can be difficult to absorb.